-Groups Based On Business Functions.
+Groups Based on Business Functions.
 In its U-form corporate structure, Southwest Airlines groups business activities and resources according to business functions.
-For example, the company has a functional group for finance and another functional group for daily operations in commercial aviation.
+For example, the company has a functional group or department for finance and another functional group for daily operations in commercial aviation.
 Aside from these main function-based groups, Southwest’s organizational structure involves subgroups that report to one or more executives.
-For instance, the Vice President of each of Ground Operations, Inflight Operations, and Maintenance Operations reports to the Executive Vice President for Daily Operations.
-This characteristic of the corporate structure ensures that Southwest Airlines maintains effective business functions that are arranged in a way that strategically supports the entire organization.
-An implication of this organizational structural characteristic is the possible creation of new functional groups whenever a new product/service or business area is developed, such as the creation of new international flight routes or new complementary operations in the aviation industry.
+For instance, the heads of Ground Operations and Cargo Operations report to the Senior Vice President for Operations and Hospitality.
+This characteristic of the company structure ensures that Southwest Airlines maintains effective business functions that are arranged in a way that strategically supports the entire organization.
+An implication of this organizational structural characteristic is the possible creation of new functional groups or departments whenever a new product/service or business area is developed, such as the creation of new international flight routes or new complementary operations in the aviation industry.

 Centralized Hierarchy.
 A major characteristic of the U-form organizational structure is a centralized hierarchy, which in this case defines Southwest’s system or arrangement of resource and activity groups and how they relate to each other.
-For example, at the organizational headquarters, senior executives make the decisions that are relayed and implemented throughout the commercial aviation operations.
-The corporate structure’s relaying and corresponding lines of authority are vertical (top-down), starting from Southwest’s CEO, down to the rank-and-file employees in daily operations.
+For example, at the organizational headquarters, senior executives make the decisions that are relayed and implemented in the divisions of the commercial aviation operations.
+The corporate structure’s relaying and corresponding lines of authority are vertical (top-down), starting from Southwest’s CEO, through middle management offices, down to the rank-and-file employees in daily operations.
 Thus, the aviation company’s organizational chart represents the CEO and other senior executives at the top of a pyramidal structure, with the bottom groups representing the frontline employees.
-Centralization ensures the fulfillment of Southwest Airlines Co.’s corporate vision and mission statements in terms of executive control and direction of the enterprise toward strategic goals and objectives.
-This organizational structural characteristic ensures centralized control on all airline operations.
-Also, this type of corporate structure aggregates expenditure and minimizes redundancies, thereby contributing to the effectiveness of Southwest Airlines Co.’s generic strategy and intensive growth strategies in using low costs as the main basis for penetrating current markets.
+Centralization ensures the fulfillment of Southwest Airlines’ corporate vision and mission statements in terms of executive control and direction of the enterprise toward strategic goals and objectives.
+This organizational structural characteristic ensures centralized control in all airline operations.
+Also, this type of business structure aggregates expenditure and minimizes redundancies, thereby contributing to the effectiveness of Southwest Airlines’ generic competitive strategy and intensive growth strategies in using low costs as the main basis for penetrating current markets.

 Disadvantages.
-A disadvantage of Southwest Airlines Co.’s corporate structure is the limited organizational flexibility, which is typical in traditional businesses with unitary structural forms.
+A disadvantage of Southwest Airlines’ corporate structure is the limited organizational flexibility, which is typical in traditional businesses with unitary structural forms.
 For example, the organizational structure comes with strong strategic management control, but at the expense of flexibility in allowing various organizational areas or components to change operational tactics and strategies to suit the daily challenges they face in commercial aviation operations.
-In addition, Southwest Airlines Co.’s organizational culture, which implies teamwork, is not strongly represented in the corporate structural characteristics.
+In addition, Southwest Airlines’ organizational culture (business culture), which implies teamwork, is not strongly represented in the corporate structural characteristics.
 This disadvantage is notable, based on the company’s aim of providing a warm and friendly atmosphere to attract travelers.

 - Southwest Airlines Co. – Form 10-K.